 Option 2a: A feature or configuration shall not be treated as release independent if its applicability in earlier frozen releases requires new or modified RAN1/RAN2 procedures, or new or modified interpretation rules for UE capabilities or configurations that the network must rely on in those earlier releases.
 (Huawei-P2@R4-2605763 under AI8.12.2)

 Option 2: for the criteria of release independent in 6GR, it is proposed that urgent operator demand can be considered case by case.
 (CMCC-P3)

+In NR, some important features with signaling impact, e.g. Rel-16 NR_HST, Rel-16 NR_perf_enh-Perf, Rel-17 NR_HST_FR1_enh, Rel-18 NR_demod_enh3-Perf, are release independent with RAN2 confirmation of early implementation without causing inter-operability issues.

 Option 3: Release independence should be strictly restricted to spectrum-related topics.
 (Samsung-P1, Huawei-P1@R4-2605763 under AI8.12.2)